mr-abdellah/feedbackto-do-list/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip to anyone who's code/resource was used
 - Inspiration
-- etc
+- Microverse student community

 ## 📝 License